dvdmtw98/notes/My Vault/Computer Networks/Network Devices/DHCP Server.md

 ---
-title: DHCP (Dynamic Host Configuration Protocol) Server
+title: DHCP Server
 tags: [networking, device]
 ---

+Stands for Dynamic Host Configuration Protocol
 Assigns IP Addresses, Subnet Mask, Default Gateway and DNS details to new devices on a network
 If DHCP is not configured then these properties need to assign manually